eintrittfrei/Project2/README.md

 Build a React application that consumes a public API.
 ​
 ### Technical Requirements
-* The app must consume a public API
+* The app must consume a public API.
-* Have several components
+* Have several components.
-* The app can have a router - with several "pages"
+* The app can have a router - with several "pages".
 * Include wireframes - that you designed before building the app.
-* Be deployed online and accessible to the public
+* Be deployed online and accessible to the public.
-* You should use pair coding techniques
+* You should use pair coding techniques.
 ​
 ## Technologies Used